-[Assign 1-8] lets you choose values ranging from O semitone to 0.25 semitones to detune voices.
+You can choose values ranging from O semitones to 0.25 semitones.

-12.2.4.6.
+12.2.4.5.
 Analog Accuracy

 Classic analog synths are known for some instability and non-linearity in the way their components respond.
 A little can help create a fat sound; a lot can be annoying.
-The PolyBrute lets you decide just how much of it you'd like.
+The PolyBrute 12 lets you decide just how much of it you'd like.
 This menu can also be accessed by holding the Settings button and wiggling the [Fine Tune] knob.